One to Watch: Zofia Stepniak

 What is your favourite colour?

 Green.
-Having grown up in the city, I find myself thirsting for green.
-For forests filled with evergreens, valleys covered in untamed grass and endless acres of shrubs.
+Any shade, any tone.
+Simply green.
+It’s the colour of hope, balance, and new life.
+Having grown up in the city, I find myself constantly thirsting for green: romanticising forests filled with evergreens, valleys covered in untamed grass, and endless acres of shrubs.
+It’s a reminder of renewal and the natural world that I long to reconnect with.

 Image credits: Zofia Stepniak